-Perhaps the most relevant legal regulation of misleading oral deals relates to the parol evidence rule and the common law doctrine of fraud.
-The parol evidence rule has been codified by Section 2-202 of the Uniform Commercial Code (U.C.C.).
-Its judicial implementation, however, is incoherent and vary significantly among jurisdiction.
-Simply put, the parol evidence rule entails that a finding that a writing is integrated limits the introduction of applicable evidence to determine the content of the contract.
-Slightly restated, extrinsic evidence – such as oral promises – may be limited if the court finds that a written contract is integrated.
+Perhaps the most relevant legal regulation of misleading oral deals relates to the parol evidence rule, codified by Section 2-202 of the Uniform Commercial Code (U.C.C.), and the common law doctrine of fraud.
+However, the judicial implementation of the codified parol evidence rule has been unclear and varies significantly among jurisdictions.
+Essentially, according to the parol evidence rule, a finding that a writing is integrated limits the introduction of applicable evidence to determine the content of the contract.
+Slightly restated, extrinsic evidence, such as oral promises, may be limited if the court finds that a written contract is integrated.

 Fraud, which at times take the form of misrepresentations, is an exception to this rule.
 As noted in § 164 of the Restatement (Second) of Contracts, where “assent is induced by either a fraudulent or a material misrepresentation by the other party upon which the recipient is justified in relying, the contract is voidable by the recipient.”